rfht/fnaify/README.md

 * Overdriven Reloaded (needs libtheoraplay)
 * Owlboy (needs libtheorafile)
 * Paladin (needs libtheoraplay)
+* Rex Rocket (needs a different FNA.dll than the bundled one)
 * Rogue Legacy
 * Shipwreck
 * Skulls of the Shogun (needs libtheoraplay)